pytorch/pytorch/docs/source/optim.rst

 :func:`torch.optim.swa_utils.update_bn` is a utility function used to update SWA batch normalization statistics at the end of training.

-SWA has been proposed in `Averaging Weights Leads to Wider Optima and Better Generalization`_
+SWA has been proposed in `Averaging Weights Leads to Wider Optima and Better Generalization`_.

 .. _`Averaging Weights Leads to Wider Optima and Better Generalization` https://arxiv.org/abs/1803.05407